Contempt: Defining features

 Contempt has a certain comparative element.
 In David Hume's studies of contempt, he suggests that contempt essentially requires apprehending the "bad qualities" of someone "as they really are" while simultaneously making a comparison between this person and ourselves.
 Because of this reflexive element, contempt also involves what we might term a "positive self-feeling" of the contemptuous.
 A characteristic of contempt is the psychological withdrawal or distance one typically feels regarding the object of one's contempt.
 This psychological distancing is an essential way of expressing one's nonidentification with the object of one's contempt and it precludes sympathetic identification with the object of contempt.
 (Hume, 2002, 251) Contempt for a person involves a way of negatively and comparatively regarding or attending to someone who has not fully lived up to an interpersonal standard that the person extending contempt thinks is important.
 This form of regard constitutes a psychological withdrawal from the object of contempt.

 Virtues

 Contempt can serve a useful purpose in a moral community.
 An ethics of contempt provides a much larger breadth of answers than other competing systems of ethics, whether they be based on ethics of actions (judging actions by their rightness or wrongness) or ethics of feelings (e.g., ethics of resentment).
-By feeling contempt for those things which are found to be unethical, immoral, or morally unsavory, one can both show that they are bad and remove them from the moral community.
+By feeling contempt for those things which are found to be unethical, immoral, or morally unsavory, one can show that they are bad and remove them from the moral community.